Evernote/evernote-sdk-js/README.md

 ### I can't figure out how to do something

-Check [stackoverflow](stackoverflow.com/questions/tagged/evernote) first, and if you don't find your answer there, open up an issue.
+Check [stackoverflow](https://stackoverflow.com/questions/tagged/evernote) first, and if you don't find your answer there, open up an issue.
 Please note that a few of us devs are taking time out of our regular jobs to support this SDK - we don't currently have a dedicated SDK team.

 ### Think you found a bug in our client?

 Awesome.
 Create an issue and submit a PR (be sure to run our linter first) and we'll take a look.
-If you can't figure out how to fix it, just create an issue and we'll take a look when we have a moment.
+If you can't figure out how to fix it, create an issue and we'll take a look when we have a moment.